 - You may not use County time or resources in your outside employment.
-See Section 2-11.1 (g), Miami-Dade County Ethics Code; INQ 19-123; INQ 20-43. - You shall not engage in activities that relate in any way to your outside employment during regular business hours, including phone calls, or any other communication and/or use of County resources (including but not limited to phones, copiers, computers, fax machines, County vehicles, in connection with your outside employment, even after work).
-See Sections 2-11.1 (j) and (g), Miami-Dade County Ethics Code; AO 5-5, AO 7-1; INQ 05-29, and INQ 15-240. - You are prohibited from disclosing and/or using any confidential and/or proprietary information acquired as a result of your County employment to derive a personal benefit, for the benefit of Cubeware, or for the benefit of Cubeware clients.
-See Section 2-11.1(h), Miami-Dade County Ethics Code. - You may not exploit your County position to secure special privileges or exemptions for yourself, Cubeware, or Cubeware clients.
-See Section 2-11.1(g), Miami-Dade County Ethics Code. - You may not represent Cubeware or Cubeware clients before any County board or agency.
+See Section 2-11.1 (g), Miami-Dade County Ethics Code; INQ 19-123; INQ 20-43. - You shall not engage in activities that relate in any way to your outside employment during regular business hours, including phone calls, or any other communication and/or use of County resources (including but not limited to phones, copiers, computers, fax machines, County computer programs, computer licenses purchased by the County, County vehicles, in connection with your outside employment, even after work).
+See Sections 2-11.1 (j) and (g), Miami-Dade County Ethics Code; AO 5-5, AO 7-1; INQ 05- 29, and INQ 15-240. - You are prohibited from disclosing and/or using any confidential and/or proprietary information acquired as a result of your County employment to derive a personal benefit, or for the benefit of any of your clients.
+See Section 2-11.1(h), Miami-Dade County Ethics Code. - You may not exploit your County position to secure special privileges or exemptions for yourself, or your clients.
+See Section 2-11.1(g), Miami-Dade County Ethics Code. - You may not represent your clients before any County board or agency.
 See Section 2-11.1(m)(1), Miami-Dade County Ethics Code; RQO 04-173.
-Notably, while it does not appear that lobbying activities are a part of your potential duties for Cubeware, it is important to note that you would be prohibited from doing any such activities on behalf of Cubeware or its clients. - You shall obtain permission to engage in outside employment on an annual basis by filing a Request for Outside Employment with your department director and shall file an Outside Employment Statement with the County's Elections Department by noon on July 1st of each year.
+Notably, while it does not appear that lobbying activities are a part of your potential duties in your proposed outside employment, it is important to note that you would be prohibited from doing any such activities on behalf of your clients. - You shall obtain permission to engage in outside employment on an annual basis by filing a Request for Outside Employment with your department director and shall file an Outside Employment Statement with the County's Elections Department by noon on July 1st of each year.
 See Section 2-11.1(k)(2), Miami-Dade County Ethics Code.